patelrohan008/cx4240-stock-prediction/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 # Motivation
-<p>Our project focuses on predicting future stock changes using the attitude of social media posts (specifically Twitter).
+<p align="justify">Our project focuses on predicting future stock changes using the attitude of social media posts (specifically Twitter).
 During the 20th century, the main investment theory was the Efficient Market Hypothesis (EMH).
 This theory states that the market reflects all the available information and that investors act rationally.
 However, the financial crises and the bubbles have demonstrated that sentiments and irrationality play a significant role in financial decision making.
 The Nobel Prize Robert Shiller challenged the EMH in an article in 1982 by comparing the US economy performances and the stock market during the 1920s.
 Several other distinguished economists have proved the presence of behavioral biases in stock market fluctuations.
 A new theory called “The Behavioral Finance Theory” attempts to explain these irrational components.</p>
-<p>Today, the fact that there is a part of irrationality in the stock market fluctuations is widely accepted.
+<p align="justify">Today, the fact that there is a part of irrationality in the stock market fluctuations is widely accepted.
 In order to try to capture public sentiment, investors daily use confidence indexes, polls and surveys.</p>
 <p>Meanwhile, social networks appear to be a relevant and innovative way to evaluate public mood.
 Whereas surveys are limited on the number of respondents, social networks enable to have access to the mood of millions of people at a very low cost.
 Moreover, several recent tweets had a significant impact on stock market.
 For instance, on August 7th, 2018, Elon Musk’s announcement about turning Tesla into a private company lead to a rise of Tesla’s stock price.

 <img src="images/Musk_stock_tweet_turning_to_private.png" alt="Tweet about turning Tesla to private" class="inline"/>
 </p>

-<p>Thus, our team is interested in using social networks like Twitter to improve stock market prediction.</p>
+<p align="justify">Thus, our team is interested in using social networks like Twitter to improve stock market prediction.</p>

- Thus, our team is interested in using social networks like Twitter to improve stock market prediction.

 ## Challenging the Efficient Market Hypothesis